 It's actually quite easy to bruise the gum tissue that surrounds teeth.
 And just like bruising that develops anywhere else on your body from trauma or injury, bleeding underneath the skin will appear as a dark reddening that shifts to shades of brown, black and eventually yellow as it heals.

 For all the parents out there, seeing a newly formed dark spot in your child's mouth can be alarming.
 One potential culprit can be the formation of an eruption hematoma.
-When a tooth is just about ready to erupt into the mouth, a cyst can happen that will fill with fluid, sometimes blood, and can appear purple or black.
+When a tooth is just about ready to erupt into the mouth, a cyst can develop that will fill with fluid, sometimes blood, and can appear purple or black.
 This is typically in response to an injury like a bump or fall and is very common in children.

 Healthy oral tissue is pink.
 However, a percentage of the population has a normal healthy variance of color called oral pigmentation.
 Mostly seen in those with darker skin tones, oral pigmentation is driven by the production of melanin.
 Melanin is produced by melanocytes and affects the color of the oral mucosa and the skin, but not necessarily both.
 It is estimated that only 3% of the population has normal variance oral pigmentation.
-So instead of the gum tissue being completely pink, it can vary in differing degrees and locations with darker shaded pigment, from black to gray, to brownish purple.
+So instead of the gum tissue being completely pink, it can vary in differing degrees and locations with darker shaded pigment, ranging from black to gray, to brownish purple.

 When noted orally, a blue nevus in the mouth appears as: